frc6506/docs/gitHubAdmin/quickGuides/membersQuickSetup.md

 ![GitHub Teams tab](gitHubOrgTeamPage-QuickSetupAnnotation.png)

 1. Navigate to [github.com/orgs/frc6506/teams](https://github.com/orgs/frc6506/teams) in a browser, either directly or by clicking on `Teams` tab.
 2. Click on the team you want to edit to go to that team's home/profile page.
-For example, the `CORE` team should contain all of the current programers.
+For example, the `CORE` team should contain all of the current programmers.
 Here is a diagram of the available teams:
 ![f](../orgManagement/teamsOrgChart.svg)
 ![CORE Team - Members tab](teamsMembersTab.png)
 3. Once your on the teams home/profile page, click on the `Members` tab.